georgeglarson/venice-dev-tools/docs/migration-guide.md

 - Replace `chatStream.streamCompletion()` with `chat.completions.create({ stream: true })`
 - Add `stream: true` to request options
 - Stream iteration remains the same
+- Prefer `venice.chat.createCompletionStream()` if you want a dedicated helper that always returns an async generator.

 #### 3. Image Endpoint Access